Table of Contents

 - The male pattern of hair growth, on the chin, face, chest, and arms sometimes.

-- Hair thinning and hair fall also increases.
+- Hair thinning and hair fall also increase.

-- Also, the body mass index of women with polycystic ovarian syndrome gets decreased.
+- Also, the body mass index of women with polycystic ovarian syndrome gets decreases.

 Causes of PCOS